sudheermanubolu/librechat-cdk/README.md

 2. **AWS Account Requirements**
    - AWS Account with administrative privileges
    - AWS CLI configured with appropriate credentials
-   - A registered domain in Route53 (if using HTTPS)
+   - A registered domain in Route53 (if using HTTPS and Route53)
    - SSL certificate in AWS Certificate Manager (if using HTTPS)

 ## Configuration Steps